 Step 5: Select ‘Enable’ from the context menu

 Pro Tip: After enabling the device, test it immediately using the built-in sound recorder.
-This confirms the hardware detection works before troubleshooting application-specific microphone access.
+Doing this confirms the hardware detection works before you troubleshoot application-specific microphone access.

-Even if Windows recognizes your hardware, it may block applications from accessing it due to security settings.
+Even when Windows recognizes your hardware, it may still block applications from accessing it due to security settings.
 This is a common “silent” failure where the microphone appears functional in settings but produces no sound in apps like Zoom or Discord.

 Step 1: Press Windows + I to open Settings.